ashutoshmjain/shutri/tech-specs.md

 #### Milestone 2: Audio Import and Chunking

-*   **Goal:** Implement the ability to import an MP3 file and split it into manageable chunks.
+*   **Goal:** Implement the ability to import an MP3 file and split it into intelligent, variable-length chunks based on silence detection.
 *   **Tasks:**
     *   Implement the `import_audio` function in `audio.rs`.
-    *   Use `std::process::Command` to call the `sox` command-line tool.
+    *   Use `std::process::Command` to call the `sox` command-line tool with the `silence` effect.
     *   Implement the `shutri -i, --import` CLI command.
-*   **Testable Outcome:** Running `shutri --import <path/to/audio.mp3>` correctly creates a project with audio chunks in the `~/.shutri` directory.
+*   **Testable Outcome:** Running `shutri --import <path/to/audio.mp3>` correctly creates a project with audio chunks in the `~/.shutri` directory, split according to natural silences in the source file.
 The milestone's code passes the documentation standard check.

 #### Milestone 3: Mocked Transcription File Generation